SonarSource/SonarJS/docs/DOC.md

 ### Use in SonarQube

 [SonarQube](https://www.sonarqube.org/) is an open-source platform for continuous inspection of code quality.
 Assuming you have SonarQube [installed and running](https://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade), choose the scanner and configure your project accordingly.

-* [*SonarQube Scanner*](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) is a basic scanner using configuration file `sonar-project.properties` in the project root directory to perform analysis.
+* [*SonarQube Scanner*](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) is a basic scanner using the configuration file `sonar-project.properties` in the project root directory to perform analysis.

 Example of `sonar-project.properties`
 ```properties